 Taken individually, the plays were nothing much to worry about.

 So the pitcher lost his control and walked a guy.
-There was one RBI hit.
-It was a three-run lead in the ninth inning and the Buffalo Bisons had shown a penchant for wasting base runners in their series with Lehigh Valley.
+So there was one RBI hit.
+It was three-run lead in the ninth inning and the Buffalo Bisons had shown a penchant for wasting base runners in their series with Lehigh Valley.

 It should have been a done deal for the IronPigs.

-Sunday afternoon at Coca-Cola Field it was catcher Sean Ochinko who played that role, drilling a two-out, two-run double in the bottom of the ninth inning to give the Bisons a 5-4 victory over the IronPigs.
+Sunday afternoon at Coca-Cola Field it was catcher Sean Ochinko who played that role, drilling a two-out, two-run double in the bottom of the ninth to give the Bisons a 5-4 win over the IronPigs.

 Munenori Kawasaki grounded out to short.
 Jonathan Diaz flew out to center.

 Ezequiel Carrera came to the plate and suddenly Murray couldn’t find the strike zone.
 He threw two balls to fall behind and Carrera drew the walk.
 Andy Burns came up to the plate and again Murray struggled with his control to issue a walk.